sachinjojode/SJ-Interactive-Lab-Hub/Lab 3/README.md

 \*\***Describe if the dialogue seemed different than what you imagined when it was acted out, and how.**\*\*

+The dialogue seemed more awkward than it was imagined.
+Since the therapist doesn't have any context and it is also unnatural to speak to an AI.
+It was hard to form a connection while speaking with the patient.
+In addition, as the person acting as the therapist, I was struggling to give advice to the patient, which is a intelligence issue on my part.

 ### Wizarding with the Pi (optional)
 In the [demo directory](./demo), you will find an example Wizard of Oz project.
 In that project, you can see how audio and sensor data is streamed from the Pi to a wizard controller that runs in the browser.
 You may use this demo code as a template.
 By running the `app.py` script, you can see how audio and sensor data (Adafruit MPU-6050 6-DoF Accel and Gyro Sensor) is streamed from the Pi to a wizard controller that runs in the browser `http://<YouPiIPAddress>:5000`.
 You can control what the system says from the controller as well!

 \*\***Describe if the dialogue seemed different than what you imagined, or when acted out, when it was wizarded, and how.**\*\*

+Without context on the user, it is hard for the AI Therapist to give feedback and concrete solutions.
+In addition, like I mentioned above, it is awkward for people to speak with an AI bot.
+Finally, it is hard to know when the AI Therapist should tell people what they should do, or when to be more supportive.

 # Lab 3 Part 2